schnurlos/wingup/curl/tests/runtests.md

 Spawn the given number of processes to run tests in.
 This defaults to 0 to run tests serially within a single process.
 Using a number greater than one allows multiple tests to run in parallel, speeding up a test run.
-The optimum number is dependent on the system and set of tests to run, but 7 times number of CPU cores is a good figure to start with, or 1.3 times number of CPU cores if Valgrind is in use.
+The optimum number is dependent on the system and set of tests to run, but 7 times the number of CPU cores is a good figure to start with, or 1.3 times if Valgrind is in use, or 5 times for torture tests.
 Enabling parallel tests is not recommended in conjunction with the -g option.

 ## `-k`